rondoval/lwip-amiga/docs/architecture.md

   control port, and ticks `sys_check_timeouts()` every 100 ms. The boot state is **loopback only** (the Roadshow model): network interfaces are added at runtime by the `AddNetInterface` command from per-interface files in `DEVS:NetInterfaces/` (the file name is the interface name), normally from `S:Network-Startup`.
+The file format is a superset of Roadshow's and is parsed entirely by the command (`src/netctl/addnetinterface.c`, on dos.library `FindArg`/`StrToLong`) — the stack only ever sees the compact `struct NetCtlIfConfig`.
 The task runs at **priority 10** (above the dynamic-scheduler band, matching the driver's unit task) so it is not starved by CPU-bound application tasks.
 - **A running stack is never expunged — except through the NetShutdown handshake**